I know I can

 The impact on the scholars is profound.
 In 2012, a four-year study of children enrolled at CDF Freedom Schools sites in Charlotte, NC found over 90% of the children showed no summer learning loss, and 63% showed gains in reading and reading comprehension.
 Data from national Freedom Schools sites from summer of 2016 show a .66 grade level increase in reading and reading comprehension from beginning to end of the six-week summer program.
 Beyond the numbers, enthusiasm for reading and for the overarching theme, “I Can Make a Difference” is evident after a first visit to Harambee at one of our sites.
 By the end of the summer, our scholars are infused with stories and ideas that provide a long-term foundation for the great things they can be and do.

-Anthony’s Plot Community, as part of our commitment to our diverse neighborhood and our more than 150 public school student-neighbors, will open Sunnyside Freedom School for the summer of 2017.
-Our six-week program runs 8am-3pm from June 26th – August 4th.
+Anthony’s Plot Community, as part of our commitment to our diverse neighborhood and our more than 150 public school student-neighbors, will host Sunnyside Freedom School for its second year in 2018.
+Our six-week program runs 8 am-3 pm from June 25th – August 3rd.
 We are excited to provide Sunnyside Freedom School to at least 50 of our K-12 neighbors.
-We are also working with Wake Forest University Freedom School, Kimberley Park Freedom School, Love Out Loud and others in a partnership called “Piedmont Freedom Schools”.

 Join us in this endeavor for our neighborhood kids!
 Click the button below to donate securely via our YouCaring page!